ForkInABlender/Wine_plus_container_prepackaged/README.md

 * bash scripting knowledge

 # What tool or set of tools are you using to make this repo/content possible?
 https://replit.com/ by setting up or forking a repo and then tinkering on it til it works.
+I will be templating my work from here https://replit.com/@DylanEliot/Wine-FINALLY#main.sh which is also stored in a zip file.
+Their will be a date & time associated with each release/version.